InsideLoop/InsideLoop/README.md

   containers in debug mode.
 For `il::Array<T>`, `v[i]` are bounds checked in debug mode and not in release mode.
 - **Indices**: Our containers use signed integers for indices.
-By default, we use `int` (which is a 32 bit signed integer on 64-bit macOS, Linux and Windows platforms), but the type might be changed to `std::ptrdiff_t` (which is a 64-bit signed integer on those platforms).
+By default, we use `std::ptrdiff_t` which is typedefed to `il::int_t` (it is a 64 bit signed integer on 64-bit macOS, Linux and Windows platforms), but the type might be changed to `int` (which is a 32-bit signed integer on those platforms).
 - **Initialization**: When T is a numeric type (int, float, double, etc), the construction of an `il::Array<T>` of size n does not initialize its memory in release mode.